Eador. Imperium

 - 98 % negative mentions

 The game is widely criticized for its extreme instability, with numerous reports of crashes, freezes, and various technical glitches that render it nearly unplayable.
 Many users recommend avoiding the game until significant fixes are implemented, as the overall experience is marred by a lack of polish and optimization.
-While some players find enjoyment despite the bugs, the consensus is that the game's stability issues are a major drawback.
+While some players find enjoyment despite the bugs, the consensus is that the game's current state is far from satisfactory.

 “I have found it to be almost virtually bug-free by playing in offline mode.”